• Skip to primary navigation

 • How to Freeze Onions

 When you cook at home, you can expect to cut onions.
 It’s just par for the course.
 But, no use crying over slicing onions.
-Freeze them!
+Freeze extra for later!
+Not only will you avoid the onion odor on a regular basis, but you’ll shorten the prep time of your favorite recipes when you have a few plastic bags of diced onions in the freezer.

 Why Do This

 It can be more convenient.
-Frozen chopped or sliced onions are often more convenient than fresh ones as they are recipe-ready.
-You can easily add flavor, fiber, and nutrients to your recipes when the onions are already to go.
+Frozen chopped or sliced onions are more convenient than whole onions as they are recipe-ready.
+You can easily add flavor, fiber, and nutrients to your delicious recipes when the onions are all ready to go.

 Step-by-Step Instructions